jmcnamara/XlsxWriter/PULL_REQUEST_TEMPLATE.md

     make test
     # or
-    py.test
+    pytest

 I use [pythonbrew](https://github.com/utahta/pythonbrew) and [Tox](https://tox.readthedocs.io/en/latest/) to test with a variety of Python versions.
 See the Makefile for example test targets.
 A `tox.ini` file is already configured.

-When you push your changes they will also be tested using [Travis CI](https://travis-ci.org/jmcnamara/XlsxWriter/) as explained above.
+When you push your changes they will also be tested using GitHub actions.

 ### Documentation